quiescentsam/quiescentsam.github.io/_posts/2020/2020-12-23-disable-kerberos-cloudera-manager.md

 * **Spark** - in spark-submit, flag for `--keytab` and `--principal`  need to removed from the command
 * **Oozie** - Add config `user.name` to workflow config to make user actions are executed as the specified user.

+There are more changes based on different access patterns to cluster, but most of the changes follow either of these two themes.

+1. Ignore or remove the parameters which passes the kerberos principal and keytab for authentication to the service.
+2. Since on a kerberos cluster, principal specifies the identification on user which is trying to access to cluster services, hence after removing the kerberos authentication, we need to add parameters like `user.name` or define the environment variable `HADOOP_USER_NAME`

+So, this is my experience for un kerberising the hadoop cluster, please let me know if you find this helpful and share your experiences.